 In accordance with college procedure, you may take action to temporarily remove a student from class.
 The behaviors outlined in Board Policy 5500 that are the most likely to prompt faculty action are continued disruptive behavior, willful disobedience, habitual profanity or vulgarity, open and persistent defiance of authority, persistent abuse of college personnel, or any threat of force or violence.

 Prior to removing the student from class, you must provide the student with an oral or written statement that he/she has violated school policy or classroom norms.
 The exception to this would be cases that involve the threat of violence.
-In cases of threatened or actual violence, contact Campus Police at ext.
-6486 or at 642-7000.
+In cases of threatened or actual violence, contact Campus Police at 805-289-6486.

 If the behavior continues despite this notice, you may direct the student to leave the class and remain away for the balance of the class period and the next regular class meeting.
-You must also advise the student of the need to see David Bransky (Assistant Dean, Student Services), who can be reached by calling 654-6400, ext.
-3138.
+You must also advise the student of the need to see Dr. Damien Pena (Vice President of Student Affairs), who can be reached by calling 805-289-6113.

-So that the Assistant Dean can be apprised of the situation in preparation for meeting with the student, you should report the short-term removal of the student from class to the Assistant Dean by phone within two hours after the end of the class.
+So that the Vice President can be apprised of the situation in preparation for meeting with the student, you should report the short-term removal of the student from class to the Vice President by as soon as class ends by filling out a BIT Form at https://cm.maxient.com/reportingform.php?VenturaCountyCCD.

-Once the student has seen the Assistant Dean, the Assistant Dean will review the action taken and will discuss it with you or with both you and the student.
+Once the student has seen the Vice President, the Vice President will review the action taken and will discuss it with you or with both you and the student.

-If appropriate, you and the Assistant Dean may confer regarding the conditions and behavioral expectations under which the student will return to class.
+If appropriate, you and the Vice President may confer regarding the conditions and behavioral expectations under which the student will return to class.

 If you encounter any disciplinary problem in your classroom, contact your Department Chair and/or Division Dean for assistance and advice on all the options available to you.
-In the evening, contact the assigned evening administrator (ext.
-6483) or Campus Police (ext.
-6486 or 642-7000).
+In the evening, contact the assigned evening administrator (805-289-6153) or Campus Police (805-289-6486).